Josh Smith Player Props: Rangers vs. Cardinals

-After batting .240 with a double, a home run, four walks and two RBI in his past 10 games, Josh Smith and the Texas Rangers face the St. Louis Cardinals (who will hand the ball to Matthew Liberatore) at 8:05 PM ET on Tuesday.
+On Wednesday, Josh Smith (coming off going 0-for-1) and the Texas Rangers face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 8:05 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Mariners.
+He had a hitless performance in his last game (0-for-1) against the Mariners.

 Josh Smith Game Info & Props vs. the Cardinals